thaithimyduyen/German-Study-TelegramBot/Readme.md

 ### How to use ?

-1. Create token file `make token.txt` and past your bot token here.
+1. Create token file `make token.txt` and paste your bot token here.
 2. Start bot `make`.

 ### License